How Lockstep works.

 The PR check.

-Every PR is checked against the approved decisions that govern the surfaces it touches.
-It warns by default — block when you're ready.
+Every PR is checked against the binding decisions that govern the surfaces it touches.
+It warns by default; block when you're ready.
 Literally one line of config.

 # .lockstep.yml